projectara/greybus-spec/source/hardware_model.rst

 which of the Interface Blocks it is attached to is the Primary Interface, and which are Secondary Interfaces, through implementation-defined means.

+Note that the ORDER sub-state only indicates the most recent value set by the SVC, if any.
+It does *not* imply that a Module is attached to the Interface Block.

+The SVC shall set the ORDER sub-state of any Interface States associated with a :ref:`forcibly removed <hardware-model-detect>` Module to ORDER_UNKNOWN after an implementation-defined delay.

 ..
 CONNS
 .. """""